ShiraMizrachi/BC-classification-project/README.md

 and then will return a prediction to the user: predict(user file)

-# tmp
+# User
-We uploaded the models with the best accuracy to Drive, and tested the prediction using flask.
-We used postman in order to send the data in json format to flask, and got a table with the model predictions for er, pr, her2 and subtype
+We used postman in order to send the data in json format to flask, and got a table with the model predictions for er, pr, her2 and subtype.